-Telecommuting has plenty of benefits, but its popularity has largely been driven by the advances in technology.
+Telecommuting has plenty of benefits.
+But its popularity has largely been driven by advances in technology.
 If you go back just a few decades, working from home would have been a lot harder and more costly.

 Therefore, telecommuting is going to continue to change the way we work and will be the biggest trend in the coming years.